 Other popular Southern France destinations

-Marseille is the best airport option when traveling to Provence.
 LFML is a 24-hour AOE with no PPR requirements.
 Note that the GAT at this location is only open 0630-2130 local.
 Overtime can be requested to open the GAT outside of normal hours, but such requests require 48 hours’ advance notification.
 Alternatively, you may operate to the main terminal during the hours the GAT is closed.
-This location has fewer than 10 available parking spots in front of the GAT, and operators need to be aware that aircraft may be repositioned to airline parking area.
+This location has fewer than 10 available parking spots in front of the GAT, and operators need to be aware that aircraft may be repositioned to the airline parking area.
+Crew are not permitted to access this area at night.
 You’ll need to have a towbar available to utilize LFML.

 Toulon LFTH is the best airport for operations to St. Tropez.
 Be mindful that St. Tropez has only one road in and out of the city, which can become extremely congested during high season.
 Under ideal conditions, drive time from LFTH to St. Tropez is about 46 minutes to an hour but can be as long as hour and a half to two hours.
 Helicopter transfers from LFTH to St. Tropez are only about 10-15 minutes.